How to Develop Your Guitar Sound

 Setting Goals is another aspect of guitar playing that is very important to keep you on track.
 This allows you to choose what it is you want to accomplish, check to see how you are doing at accomplishing it and what more you need to do to accomplish it.
 This is where most people who try to learn guitar on their own, fail.
 They have no destination.
 No top of the mountain they’re trying to reach.
 They just grab the guitar and start learning.

-At first, they start out all enthusiastic but then after awhile lose steam and sometimes just give up.
+At first, they start out all enthusiastic but then after a while, they lose steam and sometimes just give up.
 Which is never a good thing.
 So don’t do this.
 Get focused, decide where it is you want to go with your playing, make a plan to get there, get to work, stick with it and eventually feel great when you reach it.

 Insights To Your Favorite Players